Collecting metrics with built-in Kubernetes monitoring tools

-That’s why your visualization or monitoring tool needs to provide powerful correlation features, as well as the ability to collect metrics from all of these components.
+That’s why your Kubernetes monitoring tool needs to provide powerful correlation features, as well as the ability to collect metrics from all of these components.
 Below we’ll outline how to do it using native and open source tools.

 If you have read Part 2 of this series, you know that you should favor the statistics natively collected from your container technology for resource metrics such as CPU usage in order to get around the uncertain collection interval used by Heapster for Kubernetes metrics.
 Note that Kubernetes applies labels to Docker metrics.